William Whitehead (Canadian writer): Career

 When Findley left the theatre to concentrate on writing fiction, Whitehead simultaneously took a job writing science documentaries for the CBC Radio documentary series The Learning Stage.
-He remained an award-winning writer of radio and television documentaries, including the documentary film Fields of Endless Day, over 100 episodes of the CBC Television series The Nature of Things, and many episodes of the CBC Radio series Ideas.
+He remained a writer of radio and television documentaries, including the documentary film Fields of Endless Day, over 100 episodes of the CBC Television series The Nature of Things, and many episodes of the CBC Radio series Ideas.

 He also co-wrote several works with Findley, including the television documentaries Dieppe 1942 and The National Dream: Building the Impossible Railway.
 Whitehead and Findley won the ACTRA Award for Best Writing in a Television Documentary at the 4th ACTRA Awards in 1975 for The National Dream.

 Following Findley's death in 2002, Whitehead compiled and edited the posthumous collection Journeyman: Travels of a Writer.
 In March 2004, approximately two years after Findley's death, Whitehead donated a collection of Findley's theatre memorabilia to the University of Guelph.
 He subsequently began a new relationship, with Trevor Green.

 In September 2012, his memoir Words to Live By was published by Cormorant Books.
 The book was a shortlisted nominee for the Stephen Leacock Award in 2013.

 In 2014 he served on the jury of the Dayne Ogilvie Prize for LGBT writers, selecting Tamai Kobayashi as that year's winner.

 He died at his home in Toronto on February 1, 2018, having earlier been diagnosed with lung cancer.